databakehub/oauth/README.md

-# oauth
+# OAuth
+---

-OAuth2 for Golang webservices
+> OAuth2.0 for Golang webservices with persistent sessions with TTL